-Spider Cranes have multiple advantages, such as better flexibility, compact structure, stable performance and reliability, and are widely used, especially in narrow spaces where standard cranes could not enter.
+Spider Cranes have multiple advantages, such as better flexibility, compact structure, stable performance and reliability, and are widely used, especially in narrow spaces where standard cranes cannot enter.
 The stability and reliability of spider cranes are essential factors that enhance their operational efficiency.
 These cranes are designed to deliver consistent and reliable performance, crucial for tasks that require precision and control.
 The stability factor is particularly crucial in ensuring safe lifting operations.

 The dynamic nature of cranes' hydraulics is a key aspect of their functionality.
 The correlation between the revolutions of the electric motor, the flow rate of the hydraulic pump and the resulting speed of movement and the force of the hydraulic cylinders illustrate the complexity of their hydraulic systems.
 This design allows for precise control and adaptability in different operational scenarios.
-The flow rate of a hydraulic pump varies depending on the number of electric motor rotations.
+The flow rate of a hydraulic pump varies depending on the number of rotations the electric motor provides to the pump.
 The movement speed of a hydraulic cylinder varies depending on the surface and flow, and the force depending on the pressure and surface.
-The finite elements calculation is imperative necessary to observe the behavior of the analyzed parts, thus being able to identify where the part needs to be improved before they are assembled and put into operation to ensure that it will not endanger the operator and other workers.
+The design and the calculation with finite elements is necessary in order to observe the behavior of the analyzed parts, thus being able to determine where the parts need to be modified before they are machined, assembled and put to use ensuring that the operator and other workers are not endangered.

-The Spider-Cranes systems are built with great ingenuity and are designed to make the operator's work much easier and ensuring operational protection.
-In general, the system can be used in many activities and are a much cheaper and effective solution than ordinary cranes, of course, for jobs where the lifting demands do not exceed 10-14 tons and heights greater than 40 m.
+It can be stated that Spider-Cranes are built with great ingenuity, they are designed to ease the operator's work and at the same time, they are designed with a very high safety factor, which leads to the protection of the operator; they fold for any kind of activity and are a much cheaper and effective solution than ordinary cranes, of course, for jobs where the lifting demands do not exceed 10-14 tons and heights greater than 40 m.